-Owing to the lack and incompleteness of subsurface data, significant uncertainties exist on the position of structural surfaces (faults and horizons).
-The present project proposes to develop an innovative way of inverting seismic data to reduce uncertainties on these structures.
+Due to the lack and incompleteness of subsurface data, significant uncertainties exist on the position of structural surfaces (faults and horizons).
+The present project aims at developing an innovative way of inverting seismic data to reduce uncertainties on these structures.
 Instead of using seismic recordings and wave propagation simulations, the method will rely on full waveform inversion (FWI) images and the homogenization operator (e.g., HEDJAZIAN ET AL., 2021).
-To be achieved, the development of efficient computing technology for geomodeling will be necessary.
+To this end, the development of efficient computing technology for geomodeling will be necessary.
 This PhD will be advised by Paul Cupillard and Guillaume Caumon.
 Timing: The position is open to start between Sept and Dec 2022.